How to Avoid Problems with Unions in Your Organization

 Understanding UFOs and How They Impact Your Business

-I had the opportunity to attend the SHRM 2014 Employment Law and Legislative Conference this past week and learned a great deal about UFOs, or Union Front Organizations.
-As many people are aware, union penetration into the private sector has fallen from 35% of employment Americans during the 1950s to just below 7% today.
+I had the opportunity to attend SHRM's Employment Law and Legislative Conference this past week and learned additional insights about UFOs, or Union Front Organizations.
+Union penetration into the private sector has fallen from 35% of employment Americans during the 1950s to just below 7% today.
 In the face of greater regulation and less interest from workers, unions are developing new tactics and going after new segments of the working public.
-It’s more important than ever for business owners to be knowledgeable about trends in union efforts to help protect your business interests and your rights.
+It’s more important for business owners to be knowledgeable about trends in union efforts to help protect your business interests and your rights.

 Imagine that you own a local chain of restaurants.
 In years past, a local restaurant company would not have been a target for most major unions, but that has now changed.
 The National Labor Relations Act already allows your servers, cooks, and cashiers to discuss their terms of employment so if they happen to see the Fight for Fifteen, a work center focusing on raising wages in the fast food and service sectors, posting for a rally on Facebook, you suddenly have a much bigger problem.
 Would your line managers and floor supervisors know what to do if your business was flash mobbed by protestors?
 How would your management respond if employees requested a significant raise in pay?

-Lastly, and most importantly, make sure that all employees know their rights and the rights of the business.
+- Make sure that all employees know their rights and the rights of the business.
 In conducting flash mobs and secondary picketing, many work centers use people who are not employees of the business and who may even be known union organizers.
-You should train managers to enforce your private property rights and ask the trespassers to leave before calling the police as a last resort.
+Train managers to enforce your private property rights and ask trespassers to leave before calling the police as a last resort.
 Because work centers are playing as much on public sympathy as they are hoping to organize workers, you should address any disruptions to your business swiftly, before crowds or media can gather.
 Some UFOs have been known to partner directly with media outlets to spread news of a rally or protest so if you have a Public Relations team, ensure that they have counterpoints drafted and ready to use in the event that your organization is targeted.